Kyle-the-coder/B.U.D.A./README.md

 ---

--Lastly when the client is done editing parts of their site, they can logout, which will log them out of their JWT Token and they can see where the edits have been made.
-All of this can be done while the site is live and all edits are applied instantly.
+7. Logout and Site Visibility: To conclude the editing process, the client can log out, effectively terminating their JWT session.
+This provides them with a comprehensive overview of the edits they have made.
+Notably, all changes take effect instantly, ensuring a seamless and dynamic user experience.
+Here's an image showcasing this feature:

 https://github.com/Kyle-the-coder/NewBUDA/assets/111798115/85e2ba97-6d08-4c2a-b030-d6f63ed4f960

 ---

 I created this site for my client to have a beautiful and customizable experience with their online presence.
 I want my client to feel like it's their website, that they have control over the content and overall expression that brings their site to life.
-Thank you for taking to the time to look at my project, again the site is live you can see it here: budamarin.com, thank you!
+Thank you for taking to the time to look at my project.